eclipse-tractusx/managed-identity-wallet/README.md

     * to store Verifiable Credentials (The BPN of holder will be checked)
     * to trigger Business Partner Data update for its own BPN

+## Test
+The tests can be run using the command `./gradlew test`

+### Test Coverage
+Jacoco is used to generate the coverage report.
+The generated Html report can be found under `jacoco-report/html/`
+* To generate the report run the command `./gradle jacocoTestReport`
+* To check the coverage run the command `./gradle jacocoTestCoverageVerification`.
+Currently the Minimum is 80%

 ## Dashboard <a id="dashboard"></a>

 Within `ui-src` a simple Vue based dashboard application is available